kaixxx/noScribe/README.md

 </br>

 > [!WARNING]
-> Somebody has registered the domain **noscribe(dot)ai** to sell transcription services. **Stay away from this platform, I have nothing to do with it.** The real noScribe is free and will always stay that way.
+> Somebody has registered the domain **noscribe(dot)ai** to sell transcription services. **Stay away from this platform, I have nothing to do with it.** The real noScribe is free and always will be.
 This is obviously an attempt to profit from the popularity of my software and the reputation it gained over the years.
 Very sad.

 ## What is noScribe?
 - An app to produce **high quality transcripts of interviews** for qualitative social research or journalistic use